RushRE/SonicRushAdventure-Decomp/INSTALL.md

-This doc details the steps necessary to build a copy of Sonic Rush Adventure (EN-UK) from the sources contained in this repository.
+This doc details the steps necessary to build a copy of Sonic Rush Adventure from the sources contained in this repository.

 ### 0. Clone the repository